raspberrypilearning/mood-indicator/en/step_2.md

 title: Do particular colours have a meaning to you?
 ---

-+ Red is a popular color in Chinese culture, symbolising luck, joy, and happiness
++ Red is a popular colour in Chinese culture, symbolising luck, joy, and happiness
 + In theatre, wearing the colour green on stage can be seen as unlucky
 + Depending on the culture, yellow, orange, or red could represent happiness
 + Brighter colours are associated with excitement